 Remember, in the end, the only thing that matters is progression of resistance or difficulty.
 Since as I have stated volume is a negative factor that consumes your time and energy, add volume to your training only if you find no other way to achieve progress.
 Many times, you don't need more volume of exercise, you need more rest and recovery, through reduced volume or frequency (rule 5) or better recovery practices (rule 6), or both.

 Frequency refers to how often you train.
 As with volume, frequency is inversely related to effort.
 The more effort you put into training, the less frequently you can tolerate the effort.

 Resistance training research generally indicates that muscle protein synthesis is elevated for about 36 hours after a resistance training session .
 This suggests that for most beginning and novice trainees, local muscle recovery is generally completed within 48 hours.
 Thus, the optimal training frequency for most people is no more frequently than once every 48 hours.
 Assuming each session trains the whole body, this permits a training schedule of thrice weekly on alternating days.

-I tend to agree with Arthur Jones that it is best to train the whole body in every strength training session.
-Doing so enables one to train with both maximum frequency and maximum rest time.
-In reality, it is impossible to train only one part of your body at a time, as your whole body is involved systemically in any training session.
+It is important to realize that every time you train any part of the body, you are training the whole body.
+It is impossible to train only one part of your body at a time, as your whole body is involved systemically in any training session.
 Further, especially with gymnastic strength training, it is practically impossible to isolate any muscle group.
 You might believe that you are only training part of your body in a split routine, but in fact every time you train you impose stress on your whole body.